wp-plugins/jm-last-twit-shortcode/readme.txt

 == Changelog ==

+= 2.6 =
+* 01 mar 2013
+* Important ! forget to delete wrong condition.
+Next update will include a sign in.

 = 2.5 =
 * 01 mar 2013
 * Important ! fix typo on line 85 "error" > "errors".
 Next update will include a sign in.